rzalawad/rzalawad.github.io/README.md

----
-title: ""
-permalink: "/about/"
-layout: page
----

 Hi, my name is Ridham (pronounced Rhythm like rhythm of the music) Zalawadia.
+Some say my typing has a certain rhythm to it 😆.

 I graduated with a BS in Computer Science from California Polytechnic State University San Luis Obispo.